vmware-tanzu/servicebinding/samples/controlled-resource/README.md

 ## Understand

-The application.yaml defines a Knative `Service`, which in turn controls a Knative `Configuration`.
+The workload.yaml defines a Knative `Service`, which in turn controls a Knative `Configuration`.
-The `ServiceBinding`'s application reference targets the `Configuration`, instead of the `Service`.
+The `ServiceBinding`'s workload reference targets the `Configuration`, instead of the `Service`.

 > Note: the Knative `Service` and `Configuration` resources are both PodSpec-able, and can both be the target of a service binding.
 Typically, a binding would target the service instead of the configuration resource.
 We're targeting the configuration in this sample to demonstrate targeting a controlled resource.

-The application reference is using a label selector to match the target configuration.
+The workload reference is using a label selector to match the target configuration.
 Label selectors are useful when a binding needs to target multiple resources, or the name of the target resource is not known.
 Controllers may generate multiple child resources, or use a generated name which will not be known in advance.

 We can see the binding applied to the Knative `Configuration`.